nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

    already has a compatible season pack in the same client.
 Apply the existing release and fuzzy-matching rules, including year comparison.
 A pack for one variant does not suppress another variant.
 This check uses summaries only.
-   Group the remaining episodes by normalized series title, year, and season.
+   Group the remaining episodes by normalized series title and season.
+Different or missing years share one query.
+Keep parsed years in the local release checks, subject to `skipYearCompare`.
-   `skipYearCompare` also removes the year from search groups.
 Reuse a query across clients while keeping their source files and import policies separate.
 A covered client does not suppress a search needed by an independent client.
    If no groups remain, do not request Prowlarr indexer discovery or searches.
-4. Read enabled, searchable torrent indexers from Prowlarr and apply `search.indexerIDs`.
+4. For targeted search, read enabled, searchable torrent indexers and apply `search.indexerIDs`.
 Try lower numeric indexer priorities first, with indexer ID as the tie-breaker.
 5. Use a TV title-and-season query when the indexer advertises those parameters.
    Otherwise use a title and `Sxx` text query.
 Omit the parsed release year from both query forms so trackers can return packs whose names omit it.
-Keep the year in local grouping and compatibility checks, subject to `skipYearCompare`.
+Keep the year in local compatibility checks, subject to `skipYearCompare`.
-   Diagnostic group labels can still include the year.
    Request TV category `5000` when advertised; omit the category filter for trackers without a TV category.
    Indexers without either query capability are reported as failures.
 6. Check results in feed order against existing release rules.
 Reject an